datafold/data-diff/README.md

   missing hard deletes.
 You can do also do a hybrid where you verify `updated_at` and the most critical value, e.g a money value in `amount` but not verify a large serialized column like `json_settings`.
-* There are performance improvements to make **data-diff** even faster that haven't been implemented yet: faster checksumming by doing less type-casting and using something cheaper than MD5, dynamic adaptation of `bisection_factor`/`threads`/`bisection_threshold` (especially with large key gaps), and when we are below the `bisection_threshold` and pull down records we're at the mercy at the driver/Python performance.
+* We have ideas for making **data-diff** even faster that we haven't implemented yet: faster checksums by reducing type-casts and using a faster hash than MD5, dynamic adaptation of `bisection_factor`/`threads`/`bisection_threshold` (especially with large key gaps), and improvements to bypass Python/driver performance limitations when comparing huge amounts of rows locally (i.e. for very high `bisection_threshold` values).

 # Development Setup